rebel-crafnant/PluralVideos/README.md

   --clip       Video clip to download
-  --list       List course without downloading --timeout    (Default: 15) Timeout period for video download in seconds --threads    (Default: 10) Number of threads to be used in download
+  --list       List course without downloading --timeout    (Default: 15) Timeout period for video download in seconds
 ```

 The `--course` flag is the string on the url table of content.
 The Url ***/library/courses/linq-fundamentals-csharp-6/table-of-contents*** the course flag would be ***linq-fundamentals-csharp-6***